syncfusion-content/wpf-docs/wpf/PropertyGrid/ReadOnly-Attribute.md

 Here, the `DOB` property non-editable.

-Click [here](https://github.com/SyncfusionExamples/wpf-property-grid-examples/tree/master/Samples/PropertyGrid-AutoGeneratingPropertyGridItem%20event) to download the sample that showcases the property `ReadOnly` support using `AutoGeneratingPropertyGridItem` event.
+Click [here](https://github.com/SyncfusionExamples/wpf-property-grid-examples/tree/master/Samples/AutoGeneratingPropertyGridItem%20event) to download the sample that showcases the `ReadOnly` support using `AutoGeneratingPropertyGridItem` event.